Pages

 The Playback:

-Next, load all the files, including your recorded off-air recording, into a WaveLab Montage.
+Next, I load all the converted files, including the off-air recording, into a WaveLab Montage.
 This is time-consuming to say the least.
-Since I typically record 20 to 30 web streams simultaneously, sometimes more, with each one being as much as nine or ten hours long, I end up with a lot of data which takes a lot of time to convert and import.
-Thankfully, you can let the computer get on with this itself while you can go and do something mroe useful, like mow the garden or paint the living room.
+Since I typically record 20 to 30 web streams simultaneously, sometimes more.
+These recored files can be as much as nine or ten hours long.
+I end up with a lot of data which takes a lot of time to convert and import.
+Thankfully, you can let the computer get on with this itself while you can go and do something more useful, like mow the grass or paint the living room.
 Yes, it can take an hour or two to load in all the files.

 The Bandwidth:

 A problem for some will be the enormous amount of bandwidth used when recording all these files.
-Typically, I transfer 500GB of data. or more, each month, but my Sky broadband package is supposed to be genuinely 'unlimited' regarding bandwidth.
-I spoke to one of their operators about this and he confirmed that this wouldn't be a problem, but somehow, I suspect that were I to exceed this amount they would say something or slow down my connection speed.
-So far so good.
+Typically, I transfer 500GB of data. or more, each month, but my unlimited Sky broadband package can handle this.

 The Benefits and Pitfalls: